Flood control projects scandal in the Philippines: Anti-Money Laundering Council and the Bangko Sentral ng Pilipinas

 On September 16, 2025, the Anti-Money Laundering Council (AMLC) secured court approval to freeze the bank accounts of individuals accused of corruption in government flood control projects, intending to halt the movement of stolen public funds and enable recovery.
 Concurrently, the Bangko Sentral ng Pilipinas (BSP) is leveraging a new law to probe financial accounts suspected of being used to misappropriate taxpayer funds allocated for flood mitigation.
 According to AMLC Executive Director Matthew David, he stated that the freeze order specifically targets 135 bank accounts and 27 insurance policies.

-On October 2025, the AMLC is reportedly monitoring at least worth of assets linked to an alleged flood control corruption scheme, according to the ICI.
+In October 2025, the AMLC is reportedly monitoring at least worth of assets linked to an alleged flood control corruption scheme, according to the ICI.
 The amount is expected to increase as the probe continues.
 The figure, spread across over 2,800 bank and financial accounts, is a "moving target" as investigators continue to trace and freeze additional assets.
 As of now, billion in assets have been frozen.